OpenSourceActivismTech/open-source-activism/_posts/2017-08-01-manifesto.md

 Your support of our efforts ensures we can continue to share and support our work in the future.
 If you would like to see an additional feature, we can develop it with you and distribute updates to all users.
 We can also build custom tools to your specification, but we try to ensure that our work is reusable and applicable across campaigns.

-We are actively looking for funding from foundations and large organizations to help kickstart new development of open tools before they are fully commercially viable.
+We are actively looking for funding from foundations and large organizations to help kickstart new development of open tools before they are fully self-sustaining.

 <a href="{{site.url}}{{site.baseurl}}/contact/" class="special">Join us in the open source revolution</a>